wp-slimstat/wp-slimstat/README.md

+# Please note: this plugin has been discontinued and is not actively maintained any longer.
+Thank you for 16 years of incredible sharing and discovery that came from it #

 # Slimstat Analytics #
 The leading web analytics plugin for WordPress.
 Track returning customers and registered users, monitor Javascript events, detect intrusions, analyze email campaigns.
 Thousands of WordPress sites are already using it.